Makr91/zoneweaver/docs/api/index.md

 # API Reference
 {: .no_toc }

-The ZoneWeaver Frontend API provides comprehensive RESTful endpoints for user management, organization control, and server configuration.
-This API handles authentication, authorization, and configuration management for the ZoneWeaver web interface.
+The Zoneweaver Frontend API provides comprehensive RESTful endpoints for user management, organization control, and server configuration.
+This API handles authentication, authorization, and configuration management for the Zoneweaver web interface.

 ## Table of contents
 {: .no_toc .text-delta }